Variable, Fixed & Indexed Annuities: Why You Need To Take A Fresh Look

 How a Fixed Indexed Annuity Works

-Fixed indexed annuities typically offer you a choice of strategies for potentially growing your money: a fixed interest rate option, and index-based options that credit your interest based on a cap rate or participation rate strategy.
+Fixed indexed annuities provide you with various strategies to potentially grow your money.
+You can choose between a fixed interest rate option or index-based options.
+These credit your interest based on cap rate or participation rate strategies.
+This also offers flexibility and the opportunity to optimize your financial outcomes.

 Opportunities for Growth

-When you purchase optional benefits, the roll-up rate is the guaranteed growth rate of the annuity.
-It is set at the time your application is signed and does not change for the life of your benefit.
+The roll-up rate, when you choose to purchase optional benefits, signifies the guaranteed growth rate of the annuity.
+It stays unchanged throughout the entire duration of your benefit, set at the time you signed your application.

-Also, some optional benefits have lock-ins, which help you capture market gains for your annuity account at a specific point of time.
-Typically, annuities offer the ability to lock in account highs annually, quarterly, or monthly.
-Some even offer daily lock-in opportunities, so no matter how the market performs your retirement income can continue to grow each day.
+Furthermore, annuities offer optional benefits with lock-ins, enabling you to capture market gains for your annuity account at specific intervals.
+Generally, annuities offer the opportunity to lock in account highs on an annual, quarterly, or monthly basis.
+In some cases, they offer daily lock-in opportunities, ensuring steady growth of your retirement income despite market fluctuations.

 Annuity Accumulation Phase